aj27-uk/User-Centric-Front-End-Development-Milestone-Project-1/README.md

 View the live website.
 [The Kitchen](https://aj27-uk.github.io/User-Centric-Front-End-Development-Milestone-Project-1/home.html)
 <hr>
 The project is based on a static front-end using HTML, CSS and Bootstrap technologies and implemented based on user experience design, accessibility and responsiveness.
-I have designed this website on a bespoke basis for a restaurant called "The Kitchen" situated in Kent. it is a virtual restaurant where people can reserve their meal and deliver it to their doorstep.
+I have designed this website on a bespoke basis for a restaurant named "The Kitchen" situated in Kent. it is a virtual kitchen where people can reserve their meal and deliver it to their doorstep.
 Their service will promote in this unprecedented time and stand unique.
 <hr>

 <img src="assets/images/responsive .png" alt="responsive design image">